Solicitors Specialising in Medical Compensation Claims

 - Claiming compensation for home birth injuries

-Our medical negligence claim team specialise in home birth injury compensation claims – and you can specify that you want a female solicitor to run your case if you wish –so call today for expert advice.
+Our medical negligence claim team specialise in home birth injury compensation claims – so call today for expert advice.

 Most medical negligence claims need to be bought within 3 years of you becoming aware of the negligence, so even though there are some exceptions made for negligence against people under the age of 18, it’s best to seek legal advice as soon as possible.